ImpureCrumpet/cambot-mineflayer-prismarine-viewer/README.md

 On first run, a device code prompt will appear in the console; follow the instructions to complete sign-in.
 Tokens are cached by Mineflayer’s auth provider.

+How the login works (first run):

+1. Start the bot.
+The console prints a Microsoft login URL and a short one-time code.
+2. Open the URL in your browser, enter the code, and approve access for the account that matches the email you stored.
+   - The browser may auto-select a signed-in Microsoft account; you can switch accounts if needed.
+3. Return to the bot process; it will continue automatically once the approval completes.
+4. Subsequent runs typically won’t prompt again because tokens are cached by the auth library.

 ---

 ### 4. Running